homeassistant

 Or you can use the mount command to do the same thing manually:

-mount <partition> <destination>For example:
+mount <partition> <destination>

 mkdir /home/pat/usb-drivesudo mount /dev/mmcblk0p1 /home/pat/usb-drive